-61. In this step, the undertaking develops an overview of its activities and business relationships, the context in which these take place and the understanding of its key affected stakeholders.
+61. a. the analysis of the undertaking's activities, business model, In this step, the undertaking develops an overview of its activities and business relationships, the context in which these take place and the understanding of its key affected stakeholders.
 This overview provides key inputs to the undertaking for identifying its impacts, risks and opportunities.